 Basis of Presentation.
-The accompanying unaudited, condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation 5-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
-The accompanying financial statements reflect all adjustments that are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
-All such adjustments are of a normal recurring nature, except as otherwise described herein.
-Operating results for the three and nine month period ended October 31, 2009, are not necessarily indicative of the results that may be expected for the fiscal year ending January 31, 2010.
-The financial statements should be read in conjunction with the Company's (as defined below) audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K filed on March 26, 2009.
+The accompanying unaudited, condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
+The accompanying financial statements are of a normal recurring nature, except as otherwise described herein.
+Operating results for the three and nine moths presented All such adjustments that are, in the opinion of management, necessary for a fair statement of the results for the interim precise of a roomal recurring nature, except as otherwise described herein.
+Operating results for the three and nine moths presented All such adjustments should be read in conjunction with the Company's (as defined below) audited consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K filed on March 26, 2009.